E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

 ______________________

 We use the OpenMM toolkit for molecular dynamics.
-We implemented functionalities to build a frame (that follows the contour of the polymer) and add twisting energy to a Kremer-Grest polymer system.
+We implemented functionalities to build a frame (that follows the contour of the polymer) and add twisting energy to a *Kremer-Grest* polymer system.
 We implemented function to extract *plectonemes*, `writhe <https://en.wikipedia.org/wiki/Writhe>`_ and `twist <https://en.wikipedia.org/wiki/Twist_(mathematics)>`_ from polymer conformations.

 Building and Testing
 ____________________

-The module openmm_plectoneme comes with an example script as well as a test script (using unittest python module).
+The instructions to install, test and run the module can be find on the `openmm_plectoneme GitLab repository <https://gitlab.com/pcarrivain/openmm_plectoneme>`_.
-In order to test the twist implementation we provide a script that make comparison between the twisting correlations we measure from our model with the theoretical one.
+The test of the twist implementation can be find at the same location.

 We are currently working on a benchmark between the present module and already published `Monte-Carlo <https://www.sciencedirect.com/science/article/pii/S0378437119307204>`_ and `rigid body dynamics <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003456>`_ codes.